-We have highlighted a variety of giving options, and other alternative plans are available to realize the greatest personal and financial satisfaction from making a charitable gift.
+Below we highlight a variety of giving options, and other alternative plans are available to realize the greatest personal and financial satisfaction from making a charitable gift.
 Panhandle Alliance for Education is delighted to work with donors to arrange a gift plan that best suits their objectives.
-Please call Panhandle Alliance at 208-263-7040.

 When you make a gift to Panhandle Alliance for Education, you can expect a deep sense of accomplishment.
 You become a part of a community-wide commitment to helping our children succeed.
 Your donor gift will help to provide grants to teachers for classroom innovations, for district-wide improvements and strategic initiatives – and through our endowment, ensure this support for generations to come.
 You become a part of an essential partnership that strives to make our schools, and our children, great.